 Concerto Köln – 30 Years on the Cutting Edge of Early Music

-As a cultural ambassador of the European Union (2012), the orchestra also acts as a musical figurehead for Cologne and its province, North Rhein-Westphalia.
-For the realization of its ideas, the ensemble is able to rely on the support of numerous partners: The Ministry of Family, Youth, Culture and Sport of the Province of North Rhine-Westphalia as well as the Arts Foundation NRW and the Goethe Institute help to support the ensemble in its research and realization of musical projects.
-The RheinEnergie Foundation for Culture and the Foundations of the Kreissparkasse Köln play a significant supporting role in the musical education project, “Die Hörpiraten”.
+As a cultural ambassador of the European Union (2012), the orchestra acts as a musical figurehead for Cologne and its province, North Rhein-Westphalia as well.
+To help in the realization of its ideas, the ensemble is able to rely on the support of numerous partners: The Ministry of Family, Youth, Culture and Sport of the Province of North Rhine-Westphalia, the Kunststiftung NRW and the Goethe Institute help to support the ensemble in its research and realization of musical projects.
+The RheinEnergie Foundation for Culture and the Foundations of the Kreissparkasse Köln play significant supporting roles in the musical education project, “Die Hörpiraten”.
 TÜV Rheinland aids in supporting the concert series, AfterWorkClassix, in which Concerto Köln presents an unusual program with rediscovered works.
-In addition, a close partnership with the High End Audio specialists, MBL, was established in 2009 and has provided the orchestra the opportunity to intensively preoccupy itself with sound and the reproduction of recordings.
+In addition, a close partnership with the High End Audio specialists, MBL, was established in 2009, providing the orchestra the opportunity to grapple with the topic of audio and playback of recordings.

 Translation: Jennifer Smyth